Find Competitors Keywords using Semrush and Boost Ranking

 What’s the first step in using Semrush to find competitors keywords?

 Begin by entering your domain and competitors’ domains into the Keyword Gap tool.
 Semrush will then display a comprehensive list of keywords your competitors rank for, which you don’t currently target.
+You can also analyze a competitor’s landing page to uncover additional keyword opportunities directly related to their content and SEO strategy.

 After finding competitors’ keywords in Semrush, what’s next?